scientific-python/cookie/docs/pages/guides/gha_wheels.md

 click a button in the GUI to trigger a build, which is perfect for testing wheels before making a release; you can download them from the "artifacts".
 You can even define variables that you can set in the GUI and access in the CI!
+Finally, if you change the workflow itself in a PR, then rebuild the wheels too.

 <!-- prettier-ignore-start -->
 [workflow_dispatch]: https://github.blog/changelog/2020-07-06-github-actions-manual-triggers-with-workflow_dispatch/